totocaster/metalsmith-tags/README.md

   This will generate `/topics/[tagname].html` pages in your `biuld` directory with array of `posts` objects on which you can iteretae on.
 You can use `tag` for tag name in your templates.

+  After plugin your pages will remain tag properties, but it will me modiefied to `Array` and won't remain as comma sepperated walues.

   Use `metalsmith-permalink` to convert into a custom permalink pattern to files, as you would do with anything else.

 ## Contribution